Who is my advisor?

 How do I find out about courses offered in the coming semester?

-Click the attached PDF for info on specific courses taught by the Documentary Studies core faculty.
+Click the attached ugrad-courses-DocStudiesfall2014-1(1).pdf for info on specific courses taught by the Documentary Studies core faculty.
 Descriptions of other courses can be searched by going to those program websites, searching the undergraduate bulletin, or searching the UAlbany schedule of classes.

 What if a course I want is filled?